 KSA has developed course material in line with the Australian Curriculum.
 Students will work with Year Level Maths and English and a Linked learning Project designed to immerse students in a number of learning opportunities across a rang of Leaning Areas.
 Each Project has been designed to cater for both students in a multi-age and single student schoolrooms.

 The purpose of the ILP is for students to work with their teachers to set learning goals, identify what strategies they will undertake to improve and monitor progress towards the goals.
-At KSA ILPs are created by Week 3 of Term 1 and maintained throughout the year for students in Transition to Year 9 and semester 2 only for Preschool.
+At KSA ILPs are created by Week 3 of Term 1 and maintained throughout the year for students in Transition to Year 9.

 The Australian Curriculum